jo-robles/Election_Analysis/README.md

 ## Project Overview - Election Audit

-Based on a directive from a local Board of Elections, an audit was completed uitilizing election data.
+Based on a directive from a local Board of Elections, an audit was completed utilizing election data.
 The following tasks were completed:

 1. Calculation of the total number of votes cast.
 2. Calculation of the number of votes cast by each county.